jenkinsci/ui-ux-hackfest-2020/ORGANIZERS.md

 ## Organizers

-This hackfest is organizedby the following individual and company contributors:
+This hackfest is organized by the following individual and company contributors:

 <table>
   <tr>